 Christmas Gift Exchange Story

-The story is below, but I’ve also created a document that you can download.
-Click the link below to download it.
+The story is below, but I've also created a document that you can download.
+Scroll on down and enter your email address to download it.

 Lefty Elf Christmas Gift Exchange Story